2023-2024 Self-Study for the Middle States Commission on Higher Education

 Peter Farrell, Deputy Chief Information Officer

-Anna Lansaw, Director of Procurement
+Anna Lansaw, Director, Procurement

 Co-Chairs, Standard VII: Governance, Leadership, and Administration